vault27/Foundation/paloalto.md

 - You can easily fix that by using the replace-function again, and replace the blanks with nothing
 - As a side-note:  You can use that procedure also for importing the address-objects of your PAN-Firewall.
 In that case you have to import everything between <address> and </address> tags
 - Side-Note 2: For additional XML settings you may want to activate the developers tab in Excel.
 It offers you additional features when working with XML data

+ ## Traffic flow analysis

+  - Use global find to find objects based on IP addresses
+  - Use global find to find policies based on objects
+  - Based on policies find the VSYS
+  - Based on VSYS analyze routing